HendrikRichterLeipzig/IterativeTransientAmplifiers/README.txt

 Richter, H. Spectral dynamics of guided edge removals and identifying transient amplifiers for death–Birth updating.
 J. Math.
 Biol.
 87, 3 (2023). https://doi.org/10.1007/s00285-023-01937-1

-The mat-files Trans_XX_Y.mat are the adjacency matrices of the amplifiers constructors of Y-regular graphs with size XX.
+The mat-files all_XX_YY.mat are the adjacency matrices of the YY-regular graphs with size XX used as the input to the algorithm.